sean2442/jquery.formslider/docs/EXTENDING.md

   * @formslider.index()

 ##### @logger
 Can be used to log informations.
 Utilizes [jquery.debug](https://github.com/creative-workflow/jquery.debug).
-Warnings and errors will always be preinted in the brwoser console.
+Warnings and errors will always be printed in the brwoser console.
 Info and Debug only if you append `?debug=1` on the current page.

 Available methods:
   * @logger.debug(arg1, [arg2, ..., argN])   // arg1 should be string